All Products

 Note

-1. In the Configure Objects step, move an object that you want to synchronize or migrate to the Selected Objects section.
+1. In the Configure Objects step, move the task objects to the Selected Objects box.

 Note

-3. In the dialog box that appears, enter filter conditions.
+3. In the dialog box that appears, enter the filter condition.

-• Tair/Redis instance: In the Edit Schema dialog box, configure the Prefixes of Keys to Be Synchronized (whitelist) or Prefixes of Keys to Be Filtered Out (blacklist) parameter.
+• If the source database is a Tair/Redis instance, in the Edit Schema dialog box, configure the Prefixes of Keys to Be Synchronized (whitelist) or Prefixes of Keys to Be Filtered Out (blacklist) parameter.

 Note

-For the syntax of filter conditions, see Sample conditions.
+For more information about the syntax of filter conditions, see Sample statements.

 4. After you complete the settings, click OK.

-1. In the Configure Objects step, move an object that you want to synchronize or migrate to the Selected Objects section.
+1. In the Configure Objects step, move the task objects to the Selected Objects box.

-2. In the upper-right corner of the Selected Objects section, click Batch Edit.
+2. In the upper-right corner of the Selected Objects area, click Batch Edit.

-3. In the Select Objects section, select the objects that you want to edit (set prefix filter conditions).
+3. In the Select Objects dialog box, select the objects that you want to edit.

 Note

-4. In the Select Editing Type section, click the Filter Conditions tab.
+4. In the Select Editing Type area, click the Filter Conditions tab.

 Note